Elizah550/Elizah550/README.md

 **Elizah550/Elizah550** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on App Projects. :leopard:
+- 🔭 I’m currently working on App & website Projects. :leopard:
 - 🌱 I’m currently learning Everything.:hourglass:
 - 👯 I’m looking to collaborate on open source. :saxophone:
 - 🤔 I’m looking for help with Positive Attitude. :v: